Trak4/Trak4_Public/README.md

 # 2. API Request - Validate API Key

 - Returns a message indicating the validity of the API key.

-## Note

 - This API request is entirely optional.
-- It is a simple request that can be helpful in building your initial API request code.<br>
+It is a good "getting started" request.

 <br />

-# 3. Sample Request

 - HTTPS Post to **https://gps.trak-4.com/api/v2/ with the following JSON Payload:**
 ```